pydanny/daniel.feldroy.com/posts/til/til-2025-11-default-code-block-languages-for-mkdocs.md

 twitter_image: https://f004.backblazeb2.com/file/daniel-feldroy-com/public/logos/til-1.png
 ---

-When using [Mkdocs with Material](https://squidfunk.github.io/mkdocs-material/) theme, you can set default languages for code blocks in your `mkdocs.yml` configuration file.
+When using [Mkdocs with Material](https://squidfunk.github.io/mkdocs-material/), you can set default languages for code blocks in your `mkdocs.yml` configuration file.
 This is particularly useful for inline code examples that may not have explicit language tags.

 ```yaml
 markdown_extensions: